 The next morning Vivian drove us back to school.
 Some of the bridges had reopened and I got my own car and drove home.
 Although I live on 90th Street, almost ten miles from Ground Zero, there was a burning smell in the air that lasted for days.

-Had Joel’s cousins’ flight been a day later, or had he taken them for breakfast at Windows on the World instead of lingering at our place, or had Vivian’s brother worked a few blocks nearer the WTC … who knows what their fates may have been.
+Had Joel’s cousins’ flight been a day later, or had he taken them for breakfast at Windows on the World instead of lingering at our place, or had Vivian’s brother-in-law worked a few blocks nearer the WTC, who knows what their fates may have been.

 They were among the lucky, but on that sunny September morning in New York so many others were not.

 This retired librarian loves big city bustle and cozy country weekends, friends and family, good books and theatre, movies and jazz, travel, tennis, Yankee baseball, and writing about life as she sees it on her blog World Thru Brown Eyes!